Tsujimoto18/Bored-Codestuff/Dungeons and Dragons/SCP Genesis/Overview.md

 ## The Artificial Lord of Intellect: Alexandra

+Alexandra is one of the few saviors who is still rumored to exist.
+Legend says that with her supreme wisdom and intellect she was able to lead the entirety of the saviors against the monsters.
+Every decision she made was made within a split second giving all the saviors and upper hand in battle strategy.

+It is said within the scripture of Alexandra that she was the only savior made outside conventional means.
+The Distant Lord had sealed several spirits within an enchanted casing which made an amalgamation of thoughts and humanity.
+Soon this amalgamation took a substance and form simulating one single sapient creature which became Alexandra.

+It is unknown if she truly does still thrive in the new age.
+Rumors state that she exists in a technologically advanced utopia.

 ## The Beast Lord of Creatures: Pathos Crow

 ## The Devilish Lord of Neccessary Evil: Clef